What are the membership requirements for girls?

 When can we join?

 Right now!
 In fact, it's always a good time to join Girl Scouts.
 Join before the new school year, or any time that works best for your family.
-We’re flexible and can tailor your girl’s experience to her needs, even in challenging times like these.
+We’re flexible and can tailor your girl’s experience to her needs.

 How much does it cost to join Girl Scouts?